omerlatif123/Envirocabs-milestone-project1/README.md

 <strong>Overflow issues</strong>- when using website on any devices there was a gap being created so advise from students on slack to use unicorn revealer to work out where overflow is on the page, then I used dev tools to work out what was causing problem released some container margin-right and left were set at 15px when I corrected this to 0px for both, this resolved the issue and the overflow disappeared.

+<strong>Testimonial image</strong>  When reduceing the size of the device the image alongside the testimonal section in home page disappear but the container remains therefore showing a vacant blue box.
+This will be something to address in the future and visually isn't too distracting.

 # Technologies Used